Skip to content

 Start with the most external check and work inward:

 1. Did the request reach FastAPI?
-Check the API logs for the request line.
+Check the API logs for the request line (JSON log with method, path, status_code).

 2. Did auth fail?
 A 401 with invalid_token code means the token is bad or missing.
-A 403 means the user lacks the required group.
+A 403 means the user lacks the required role/group.

-3. Did the route handler fail?
-Look for 5xx errors and the error code in the response.
+3. Did the use case fail?
+Look for 5xx errors and the code in the response body.
+Use cases raise typed exceptions that api/errors.py maps to HTTP responses.